My visit to Charlie's Acres 💚 What I learned from being with rescued farm animals and how farm animal sanctuaries change lives - animals and ours.

 Upon arrival to Charlie's Acres, visitors drive a short distance to an open, airy barn.
 On the day I visited, I was greeted by staff member Kaleigh Rhoads, and this very special little guy.

-Johnny is a baby goat born with disabilities which prevent him from walking or sitting up unassisted.
+Johnny was a baby goat born with disabilities which prevented him from walking or sitting up unassisted.
 His former owner, a commercial breeder, considered the young goat unprofitable.
-Fortunately for Johnny, he was rescued and brought to Charlie’s Acres.
-He is a favorite among visitors and the dedicated volunteers who work with him daily.
-Using the assistance of a special harness, and now a wheelchair, Johnny is slowly gaining strength, mobility and independence.
-Witnessing Johnny’s spirit and determination quite literally brought me to tears.
-I have tremendous faith that, with his incredible will and the support of his caregivers, nothing is going to stop this brave little goat.
-Go Johnny Go!
+Fortunately for Johnny, he was rescued and brought to Charlie's Acres.
+He was a favorite among visitors and the dedicated volunteers who worked with him daily.
+Using the assistance of a special harness, and eventual a wheelchair, Johnny slowly gained strength, mobility and independence.
+Witnessing Johnny's spirit and determination quite literally brought me to tears.

 Kaleigh with Johnny (above) and Benjamin (below)